zkstewart/psQTL/README.md

 `python /location/of/psQTL_prep.py -h`

+All parameters provided with a single dash e.g., `-d /location/to/run/the/analysis` need to be provided each time you call the program.
+Other parameters specified with double dashes e.g., `--meta metadata.tsv` are remembered or *cached* by psQTL within the analysis directory and hence only need to be provided once since the cached value is retrieved on subsequent use of psQTL ***in the analysis folder***.
+In other words, each analysis directory has its own cached values and parameters won't carry over between separate analyses.

 ## Directory setup
 For any psQTL analysis, you must first *initialise* a working directory like:

 `python /location/of/psQTL_prep.py initialise -d /location/to/run/the/analysis`

-Using the *initialise* function, or when using the *call* or *depth* functions, you must indicate a metadata file and one of either:
+Using the *initialise* function, or when using the *call* or *depth* functions afterwards, you must indicate a metadata file and one of either:
 1. One or more BAM files or directories containing BAM files, in order to facilitate variant calling and/or deletion prediction.
 2. A VCF file you've already produced using your own methodology.